Suck (film): Filming

 Filming commenced November 23, 2008 in the Toronto area.
 It was filmed on location, and many of the clubs throughout the film are underground clubs and bars in Toronto such as The Big Bop (accounting for three of the clubs, each floor representing a different city on the tour).
 Members of Toronto's goth scene were requested to perform as background extras for some of the club scenes.

 The US Customs scenes were shot at Toronto's defunct International Marine Passenger Terminal.

 Filming lasted 20 days, on a budget of about $3.5 million (CAD).

 In the scene where Danielle sings "Night After Night", Eddie Van Helsing has flashbacks to his younger self.
 Footage from the 1973 film "O Lucky Man!", which starred Malcolm McDowell, was edited into the scene.

 Release

 Rights to the film were acquired by Alliance Films.
 It premiered on September 11, 2009 at the Toronto International Film Festival and was part of the South by Southwest Film Festival (SXSW) 2010 in Austin, Texas.
 E1 Entertainment holds the rights for the Home video (Blu-ray and DVD), VOD, digital and TV sales.

+Reception

+The film has a user rating of 6 due to mixed critic reviews on IMDb.

 Soundtrack listing

+As this is a film about a band many songs are performed on screen.
+Those songs that are included in a more typical film score manner were often originally performed by the rock icons appearing in the film.